NativeScript/plugins/packages/background-http/README.md

 ### Initializing http background service

-Before calling any method from the plugin, you should initialize a http background service by calling the `init` method in the `main.ts` file before the app starts.
+Before calling any method from the plugin, you should initialize an HTTP background service by calling the `init` method in the `main.ts` file before the app starts.

 ```typescript
 import { init } from '@nativescript/background-http';